I admit it, recently I haven’t been spending as much time on my holiday rental business as I should.

 Disclaimer: Other tasks I completed and not included in that power hour are interacting, responding to and commenting on social media.
 Often carried out on my phone, while I’m waiting for the pasta to boil or while I’m waiting in the car to collect aforementioned teenagers!

 Email enquiries from potential guests were handled promptly as and when received.
 Plus last month, I wasn’t involved in any changeovers so no time for me, spent there.
+Thankfully my amazing cleaner sorted those for me.

 From next week, I have diary-ed in one whole day to focus 100% on my cottage.
 I’m excited as to what I’ll achieve!